alextecplayz/alextecplayz.github.io/about.md

     <tr>
       <td><strong>FOR</strong></td>
       <td>CIA, FBI, NSA, intelligence agencies in general</td>
       <td>Fuck yeah, intelligence agencies are cool.
-Some secret programs need to exist for the sake of national and/or international security.</td>
+Some secret programs need to exist for the sake of national and/or international security. <i class="italic">Oh, but look what $AGENCY did in the 80s, 90s, etc.</i> This isn't BECAUSE of the intelligence agency's existence.
+It's because some agencies get an ego and start operating way out of their legal limits, and there's no one to hold them accountable for their mistakes.<br><br>An intelligence agency is not inherently bad or evil.
+They can be massively helpful in exposing and leading to the arrest of organized crime groups, as history has proven time and time again.
+They can be massively helpful in protecting their country's interests, as is the case for the US, as history has proven time and time again.</td>
     </tr>
     <tr>
       <td><strong>AGAINST</strong></td>